marlonecobos/nichevol/README.md

 ### Ancestral reconstructions and smoothing of results

-These functions work with one variable at the time, but users can perform several analyses in loop if needed.
-The variable to be explored here is temperature.
+These functions work with one variable at the time, but users can perform several analyses in a loop if needed.
+The variable to be explored here is annual mean temperature.

 #### Phylogenetic tree and data